eth4n22/tp/docs/DeveloperGuide.md

    - Stored for undo

 #### Execution Flow
-Given below is an example usage scenario and how the delete mechanism behaves at each step
+Given below is an example usage scenario and how the delete mechanism behaves at each step.

-Assuming the initial state of the library is that there's one book titled `Book1` by `AuthorA`
+Assuming the initial state of the library is that there's one book titled `Book1` by `AuthorA`.

 Step 1.
-The user types in the string input `delete num/1` to delete the 1st book in the catalogue (in this case, it's `Book1`)
+The user types in the string input `delete num/1` to delete the 1st book in the catalogue (in this case, it's `Book1`).

 Step 2.
 The Parser class parses the input and creates a `DeleteByIndexCommand`.

 Step 3.
-The `execute` method in this command class calls library's `deleteBook(Int bookIndex)` method
+The `execute` method in this command class calls library's `deleteBook(Int bookIndex)` method.

 Step 4. library calls upon `catalogueManager` `deleteBook(bookIndex)` to delete the book from the catalogue.
-The response containing information about the bookDeletion is stored in `response`
+The response containing information about the bookDeletion is stored in `response`.

 Step 5. library calls retrieves the `bookID` using the `bookIndex` and passes it to `shelvesManager` which deletes the book from the relevant shelf.